BxObs Assessment Assistant Applet

 Systematic observational data analysis such as teacher-student interactions—to identify best practices.

-Gather evidence to identify disordered external or adaptive behaviors.
+Collect evidence to identify disordered external or adaptive behaviors.

 Develop “local norms” for schools or districts, increasing identification fidelity.